zizhouW/react-query/docs/src/pages/guides/migrating-to-react-query-4.md

 - Library size reductions by about ~1kb
 - Migrated from class-based architecture to a more functional style to:
+  - Reduce the complexity of the source code
   - Resonate more with the React and React Query ecosystem
   - Encourage more contributions
   - Reduce cognitive load for those unfamiliar with classes